 Can Golf Balls Be Washed in the Dishwasher?

-As mentioned above, I can completely clean golf balls in the dishwasher.
-However, the user should only place the ball in the tooling area to avoid the excessive impact of the ball, which can damage the ball.
+As mentioned above, you can completely clean golf balls in the dishwasher.
+However, you should only place the ball in the tooling area to avoid the excessive impact of the ball, which can damage the ball.

 Another note is that you should not wash the ball while cleaning the dishes.
 That can cause your ball to accidentally pick up grease or dirt from the dishes.